-Students will be provided with guidelines on what you need to achieve in each assessment to ensure you receive a good mark.
-A generic description of each grade is available at: regents.ac.uk/about/regents-teaching-exchange/learning-teaching/assessment-framework
+You will be provided with guidelines on what you need to achieve in each assessment to ensure you receive a good mark.

 15. Award criteria

 To qualify for Postgraduate Certificate in Integrative Psychotherapy award, you will must:

 - Successfully complete 60 credits at Level 7 on the PGCIP programme - Complete both modules at Level 7 - Have completed a minimum of 40 hours personal therapy whilst in training. - Complete 100 hours of supervised clinical practice and submit and pass the Clinical Portfolio.